Yes, you have a personal reputation. Whether you are about to graduate from college or a veteran to the workforce, you have one.

 Ask Everyone How They Perceive You

-You have friends, family, professors, colleagues, etc. They all know you.
-They all know you and see both the good and the bad.
+You have friends, family, professors, colleagues, etc. They all know you and have seen both the good and the bad.

 Reach Personal Branding has a no-cost (15 day) assessment which can be emailed to your friends, family and colleagues, to help you get this feedback.
 It is called 360°Reach – Personal Brand Assessment but if you prefer to assess yourself in a vacuum, you can use this tool by Reach instead.
 Perhaps the best solution is to use both!

 Your unique or “flawsome” characteristics can and should be part of your LinkedIn headline and summary.
 They can also be incorporated into your pitch.
-Yes, they can even be part of your Twitter and Google+ bios.
+Yes, they can even be part of your Twitter bio.

-Yes.
 Identifying your personal reputation can be difficult and maybe even a little uncomfortable.
-Will communicating your strengths and imperfections make you more memorable???
-What do you think?
+Will communicating your strengths and imperfections make you more memorable?